mickalus1/GeodesicSelectiveSegmentation/README.md

 MATLAB codes for interactive geodesic selective image segmentation.

+To use you will need to extract the FastMarching zip file, and run the compile_mex.m file.
+Then you should be able to run the examples.

 The geodesic fitting term is based on:

 Roberts, Michael, Ke Chen, and Klaus L. Irion.
 "A Convex Geodesic Selective Model for Image Segmentation."
 Journal of Mathematical Imaging and Vision (2018): 1-22.